JasperHof/JasperHof.github.io/pages/index.md

 conda install genomedk::ldak5
 ```

-## Recommendations

-LDAK-KVIK can be validly applied to quantitative and binary traits, for both homogeneous datasets and structured datasets (e.g., data of multiple ancestries or high relatedness).

-When running LDAK-KVIK, the user has the option to specify the number of threads to facilitate parallel running of parts of the code.
-For optimal implementation of LDAK-KVIK, select the number of threads available in `--num-threads`.

-Although LDAK-KVIK is primarily tested on data sets of size > 50,000, it is possible to apply LDAK-KVIK to smaller data sets.
-It should be noted that when analysing smaller data sets, there is likely a smaller power gain from using mixed-model association analysis, as it is harder to construct accurate LOCO PRS in Step 1 (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
-For binary traits, it is still useful to use the [saddlepoint approximation](docs/assoc/spa) to overcome inflation due to case:control imbalance.

 ## Contact

 If you have any questions about LDAK-KVIK or the LDAK software, please contact [Doug Speed](mailto:doug@qgg.au.dk).